Neon Bank Review 2025: A Great Swiss Digital Bank

 Since May 2022, you can have Spaces in your account.
 It means you can create sub-accounts dedicated to your needs.
 For instance, many people want to save money for holidays in a different account.

-You can also use Neon with Google Pay and Apple Pay if you want to pay from your phone!
-And you can also use Neon with TWINT.
-That way, you will not even need a physical card to do your groceries!
+You can also use Neon with Google Pay and Apple Pay to pay from your phone, and you can use Neon with TWINT.
+That way, you will not need a physical card to pay for your groceries!

 Neon uses two-factor security to make your account more secure.
 You need to activate this feature.
 And you need to use a strong password to ensure nobody can access your account.